tisztamo/Junior/prompt/task/refactor/move_files.md

 Move the following files to the specified target dirs!

-Find out the best target dir if it is not specified!
+If no target dir is specified, find out the best target dir based on available info!

+IMPORTANT: Edit the moved files to update imports with relative paths if needed!

 You need to follow dependencies to maintain coherence.

-Before executing, write a concise plan!
-The plan should show:
- - How do you avoid breaking other parts of the code.
- - If you had to choose, your way of thinking.
+Update imports!

 <%= requirements %>

+<%= projectSpecifics %>